rubenwardy/minetest_modding_book/chapters/lua.md

 function two()
 	print(dump(foo))  -- Output: "bar"
 end

+one()
+two()
 {% endhighlight %}

+dump() is a function that can turn any variable into a string so the programmer can see what it is.
+The foo variable will be printed as "bar", including the quotes which show it is a string.

 This is sloppy coding, and Minetest will in fact warn you about this: